gsbdarc/intro_to_yens_2024/docs/4_the_yens.md

 - Typically, they interact with a remote server by accessing *the shell on the server* via a remote connection initiated by a shell command on their computer

 - The DARC team at the GSB runs several servers dedicated to GSB research projects named **Yens** that have many more computational resources (e.g. storage, processing speed) than your computer
-    - You'll get much more info from Natalya and Jeff later this week

 ## Accessing the Yens